stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-19-excel-in-python.md

 ![open](/assets/images/blogimages/figs-10-19/image5.png)

 As seen above, workbook object types have a several unique aspects.
-First, they have can have multiple sheets, which need to be called in order to access their data.
+First, they can have multiple sheets, which needs to be called in order to access their data.
 In addition, you can specify certain cells by referencing their location in Excel fashion, or also by specifying the row and column.
-Just be sure to add .value to the end in order to actually access the value with in the cell.
+Just be sure to add .value to the end in order to actually access the value within the cell.

 Cell values can also be changed while in Python.
 Just make sure you specify .value！